 Grahame’s not great in this film, but neither is Crawford, really.
 In fact, it’s a B-film, at best (although I am not sure that this is what people mean when they say “B-film”).
-But even B-films can be interested to write about, to think about.
+But even B-films can be interesting to write about, to think about.

 The film begins with Crawford’s character Myra Hudson, the impossibly successful playwright Myra Hudson, deciding to cut the actor Lester Blaine (Jack Palance) from her newest production.
 In explanation to the director and producer, she claims that no woman could fall in love with this man—he’s an unconvincing romantic lead.